What is a suite number, and why is it important?

 These suite numbers are important as they allow us to easily know that the mail belongs to you.
 If you don't have your suite number included on your address, you could incur a badly addressed fee of $4.00NZ per letter without the suite number.

-PLEASE NOTE: Sometimes, the badly addressed fee can be charged when the suite number is visible on the address.
-There are two reasons for this:
+The badly addressed fee can sometimes accidentally be charged when the suite number is visible on the address.

 If you feel you have been charged the badly addressed fee on a piece of mail that should not have the fee charged, we invite you to contact us and we will investigate for you.
 If we find that the fee has been charged incorrectly, we will be happy to reverse the charge for you.

-We ask that if you wish to do this investigation, you contact us as soon as possible.
-We can only investigate the mail while it is still here in our office and we can actually see the mail to check the address.
-If your mail has been sent from our office, or has been destroyed then we will be unable to complete an investigation.
+Please note: we ask that if you wish to do this investigation, you contact us as soon as possible.
+We can only investigate the mail while it is still here in our office.
+That way we can actually see the mail to check the address.
+If your mail has been sent from our office, or has been destroyed then we will be unable to complete an investigation, and will not have the proof to show that the fee was charged in error.

-If your mail is scanned and you still have the scanned copy of your mail in your account however, the investigation will be able to be complete, as we can refer to the scanned copy to check the address.
+If your mail is scanned and you still have the scanned copy of your mail in your account, this could aid the investigation.
+We can use the scan to check if the suite number had been provided.

 Examples of how to address your mail